kubeflow/blog/_posts/2021-03-19-kubeflow-continues-to-move-to-production.md

 # Kubeflow Continues to Move Into Production

 Forty eight percent of users are supporting deployments that are in production, up from 15% last year.
-Further, one question that many folks have is “do people upgrade a production deployment or just install a new cluster and start over?”.
+Further, one question that many folks have is “do people upgrade a production deployment or just install a new cluster and start over?”
 It appears that the latter is far more common: just 8% have upgraded their environment.

 ![alt_text](images/2021-03-11-survey/image2.png)

 Similar to previous years, Kubeflow Pipelines and Notebooks are the most popular components, but other components are now being widely deployed as well.
-Interest in TensorBoard has grown, joining KFServing, Katib (Hyperparameter Tuning), and Distributed Training as top additional services.
+Interest in TensorBoard has grown, joining KFServing, Katib (AutoML), and Distributed Training as top additional services.

 ![alt_text](images/2021-03-11-survey/image3.png)